bicarbon8/automated-functional-testing/README.md

          * checks any specified `AbstractTestCasePlugin`
          * and `AbstractDefectPlugin` implementations
          * to ensure the test should be run.
 It will then
-         * report to any `AbstractLoggingPlugin` implementations
+         * report to any `AbstractReportingPlugin` implementations
          * with an `ITestResult` indicating the success,
          * failure or skipped status
          */